klum-dsl/klum-ast/wiki/Templates.md

-*The previous `createTemplate` method has been deprecated in favor of the new mechanism described below*
+*The previous methods `createTemplate` and `createAsTemplate` has been deprecated in favor of the new mechanism described below*

 The system includes a simple mechanism for configuring default values (as part of the instance creation, not in the classes):